This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 92. Visit Jernaldergården at Ullandhaug, a reconstructed Iron Age farm built on ruins dating back to between 350 and 550 AD.

-93. And if you’re a history nerd like me, stop by Stavanger’s Museum of Archaeology where you can see a Viking longhouse, weapons, jewelry and other Viking artifacts.
+93. And if you’re a history nerd like me, stop by the Museum of Archaeology in Stavanger where you can see a Viking longhouse, weapons, jewelry and other Viking artifacts.

 94. Go for a stroll in Old Stavanger, an area consisting of 173 quaint white cottages, built around the turn of the 18th century.